Repost from 2015. Edited, rewritten, and corrected.

-From the earliest age I was taught to pray.
+From the earliest age, I was taught to pray.
 As a child I prayed, Now I lay me down to sleep, I pray the Lord my soul to keep, and if I die before I wake, I pray the Lord my soul to take.
 Bless Mommy, Daddy, Bobby and Robin, and the pastor and the church, Amen.
-As I got older I learned to pray extemporaneously.
+As I got older, I learned to pray extemporaneously.
 Prayer was God and me conversing with each other.
-As I matured in the faith I came to believe that the divine purpose of prayer was to conform my will to God’s will.
-I believed it was proper and right to pray as Jesus did in the Garden of Gethsemane, Lord, not my will, but thy will be done.
+As I matured in the faith, I came to believe that the divine purpose of prayer was to conform my will to God’s will.
+I thought it was proper and right to pray as Jesus did in the Garden of Gethsemane, Lord, not my will, but thy will be done.
 On earth as it is in Heaven.

 I believed God answered every prayer I prayed in one of three ways:

 It was not until I had left the ministry that I began to seriously look at praying in general and specifically the prayers that I had prayed over the course of fifty years in the Christian church and twenty-five years as a pastor.